 I am a data scientist with an extensive background in applied mathematics, consulting, software development, educational technology, bioinformatics, evolutionary biology, physics, and information theory, among others.
 I have built data-driven products, created novel statistical methods for extracting information and visualizing data, and presented detailed analyses to a huge variety of audiences including executives, customers, and academics.

-I have an extensive background in programming in Python, C++, and other languages, proficiency with major machine learning packages such as scikit-learn and R, experience building websites with frameworks such as django, flask, sqlalchemy, jquery, and others.
+As a long time technologist, I have much experience programming in Python, C++, Go, and other languages, extensive knowledge of computer science and computer networks, proficiency with major machine learning packages such as scikit-learn and R, experience building websites, and a working understanding of computing hardware including databases and scalability (big data).

-I'm taught a part time data science course for professionals with General Assembly in Santa Monica.
+I taught a part time data science course for professionals with General Assembly in Santa Monica.
 The course covers a wide variety of data science topics (syllabus).
 I also developed and QA'd content for the full-time Data Science Immersive course.